Frankly Speaking Articles from Frank Jordan's Newspaper Column

 Q: What is Beta glucan?

-A: Beta glucan is a safe and very potent biological response modifier (BRM) that nutritionally activates the immune response through the Macrophage immune cells to yield various therapeutic effects.
+A: Beta glucan is a safe and very potent biological response modifier (BRM) that nutritionally activates the immune response through the Macrophage, Dendritic and additional immune cells to yield various therapeutic effects.
 In its most effective form, Beta glucan is extracted from the yeast cell wall (Saccharomyces cerevisiae) of Baker’s yeast as Beta 1,3/1,6 glucan, as a purified isolate with harmful yeast proteins removed and a process that prevents reaggregation, or clumping after exposure to water in the digestive sequence.
 More than 60 years of scientific research on yeast derived Beta glucan confirms this simple composition is a potent and safe immuno-potentiator.
 Published research reported in the peer-reviewed "Letters in Applied Microbiology" in the October 2002 issue by Dr. Kenneth W. Hunter, Jr, ScD. et al confirms microparticulate (small particle), nonaggregated Beta glucan is a superior immune potentiation isolate.

 The process of extraction, including particle size reduction and protection to prevent reaggregation, has a direct bearing on the degree of immune potentiation of any particular Beta glucan product, with potency ranging from negligible to extremely high.
 The microparticulate size of 1-2 microns, versus larger globular or reaggregated particulate glucan, is much more potent in immune response potentiation as evidenced by the increased nitric oxide burst in the macrophage cells.
 The nitric oxide burst is the killing mechanism for microbes, including bacteria, viruses and fungi, for the large white immune cell immune cell designated as a macrophage.